10 things to know about stretch marks after pregnancy

 You wouldn't trade that perfect, beautiful baby for anything in the world.
 But the stretch marks you feel you could live without.
-Instead of cursing your tiger stripes, read these 10 facts about stretch marks after pregnancy -- they might make you feel a whole lot better about them.
+Instead of cursing your tiger stripes, read these 10 facts about stretch marks after pregnancy — they might make you feel a whole lot better about them and your postpartum belly.

 The Spoiled Mama Tummy Butter is an organic, vegan, toxin-free nourishing cream for postpartum stretch marks that may help fade recent stretch marks with consistent application and massage.
 Many moms love the rich texture and fresh lemony scent (even if it can't prevent the stripes).